Rajkumar-134/Spam-Classification/README.md

 # Spam-Classification
-# It will classifie the mails as spam and not spam based upon the text which will help us to detect the spam mails and reduce our time to watch unneccessary mails
+# It will classify the mails as spam and not spam based upon the text which will help us to detect the spam mails and reduce our time to watch unneccessary mails

 # code starts for here
 # import dataset